Loving You (Ric Segreto song)

+"Loving You" is a song originally recorded by Filipino-American singer Ric Segreto for his debut album Segreto in 1982.
+Filipino singer Nina covered the song for her 2002 debut album Heaven.

+Nina version

-"Loving You" is a song by Filipino singer Nina from her 2002 debut album Heaven.
-It was released as the album's fourth and final commercial single in the Philippines in October 2003 by Warner Music Philippines.
+Nina's version of "Loving You" was released in October 2003 as the fourth and final single from her album Heaven by Warner Music Philippines.
+The song was released after the commercial success of Nina's slow-tempo acoustic singles, and was slightly altered in the studio as a Radio Edit version for official release.
 The song was written by Gerry Paraiso, and produced by Ferdie Marquez.
-It is a pop-ballad love song, originally recorded by the late Ric Segreto in 1982.
-The song was released after the commercial success of Nina's slow-tempo acoustic singles, and was slightly altered in the studio as a Radio Edit version for official release.
+It is a pop ballad love song.

 Upon release, the song and the album were met with critical acclaim, with most critics pointing out the international sound and smooth production as well as Nina's wide vocal range.
 The song was also nominated for Favorite Female Video on the 2004 MTV Pilipinas Music Awards, but lost to Jolina Magdangal's "Bahala Na".
 A high-budget music video accompanied the release of the single.
 It was directed by Avid Liongoren and features a heavy use of special visual effects.
 The video depicts Nina in a fantasy world, searching for the man of her dreams.

 Background and release

-After the critical acclaim received by Nina's first album Heaven and the huge commercial success of her second and third singles, "Jealous" and "Foolish Heart", Warner Music did not break the formula, and decided to release another love-ballad in the form of "Loving You".
-Surprisingly, the song is also a cover like the previous release ("Foolish Heart").
+After the critical acclaim received by Nina's first album Heaven and the commercial success of her second and third singles, "Jealous" and "Foolish Heart", Warner Music did not break the formula, and decided to release another love-ballad in the form of "Loving You".
+The song is also a cover like the previous release ("Foolish Heart").
 It was originally recorded and popularized by Ric Segreto.
 The song was slightly altered from the album version, adding Nina's adlibs and falsetto on the intro part of the song, and this version was the one released to radio and was also used in the music video.
 In the last quarter of 2003, the song was released as her last single from the album.
-It was considered to be part of Nina's "string of hits", as the song peaked inside the Top 5.
-The song was released through digital download on January 23, 2007 via iTunes and Amazon.com MP3 Download.
+The song was released through digital download on January 23, 2007 via iTunes and Amazon.com MP3 download.

 Music video

-Development

 "Loving You" is the fourth official music video by Nina, regardless of "Heaven" (Boywonder Remix) and "Jealous" (Acoustic).
 The video was directed and edited by Avid Liongoren.
 Luis Buenaventura stood as the associate director, and he was also the one who added stop-motion animations to the video.
 Rommel Sales, on the other hand, was assigned as cinematographer.
 The video depicts Nina in a fantasy world with her love interest seen in pictures.